Contractors’ Responsibilities Under the Construction Industry Scheme (CIS)

 To register as a contractor like Boom & Bucket, you need to follow the process for setting up as a new employer, the same as setting up a payroll scheme.
 You can access the HMRC website to complete the registration process for both.
 You will then be asked a series of questions, and at the end of the process, you will be asked to create an HMRC online account.

 Once completed, HMRC will send you a letter with the necessary information to begin working as a CIS contractor.
-It is necessary to register as an employer with HMRC before your first payday, even if you are only employing yourself.
-It can take up to 15 working days to receive your employer PAYE reference number, and you cannot register more than two months before you start paying employees.
+It is required to register as an employer with HMRC before your first payday, even if you are only employing yourself.
+It can take up to 15 working days to receive your employer’s PAYE reference number, and you cannot register more than two months before you start paying employees.

 If you need to pay an employee before receiving your PAYE reference number, you should run payroll, store your full payment submission, and send a late full payment submission to HMRC.
 Note that HMRC only deals with applications that relate to the current tax year.